1935 Atlantic hurricane season: Hurricane Seven

-The Yankee Hurricane of 1935 or The Miami Hurricane of 1935

 A tropical storm of extratropical origins formed about 220 mi east of Bermuda around 06:00 UTC on October 30.
 The storm steadily intensified and moved west-northwestward, passing about 55 mi north of Bermuda early on October 31.
 After reaching hurricane intensity around 12:00 UTC on the next day, the cyclone curved west-southwestward.
 The system then turned south-southwestward by early on November 3, around the time that it reached Category 2 strength.
 Peaking with winds of 105 mph (165 km/h) and a minimum pressure of 964 mbar shortly thereafter, the storm curved southwestward later that day while approaching the Bahamas.
 Just after 00:00 UTC on November 4, the hurricane struck North Abaco at the same intensity.
 The cyclone then continued west-southwestward and made landfall in Miami-Dade County, Florida, near present-day Bal Harbour around 18:00 UTC on November 4 with winds of 100 mph (155 km/h).
 The storm emerged into the Gulf of Mexico early the following day and weakened to a tropical storm around 00:00 UTC on November 6 while beginning to curve west-northwestward.
 Thereafter, the system decelerated and curved westward late on November 7, at which time it weakened to a tropical depression.
 By 12:00 UTC on November 8, the storm transitioned into an extratropical cyclone about 140 mi west of St. Petersburg, Florida, and dissipated several hours later.